In an economy focused on grabbing attention, engaging your audience is key to keeping your business competitive.

-Sports is a big part of the entertainment market, so there are lots of companies who bring content to audiences online.
+Sports is a big part of the entertainment market, so there are lots of companies that bring content to audiences online.
 Apart from more traditional reporting from networks such as CBS Sports, we now have content juggernauts such as Barstool Sports or The Ringer.
-They stream competitions, offers live podcasts and shows talking about sports, and provide sports news reporting.
+They stream competitions, offer live podcasts and shows talking about sports, and provide sports news reporting.

 Such media companies as Barstool Sports use live streaming to report on sports

 Pros and Cons of Corporate Live Video Streaming

 Take a look at the advantages you can gain from live streaming:

 Any physical space has a limited capacity, which means you can only invite so many people to the event.
 There might be people who want to attend an event but can’t, due to the inability to travel.

 So holding an online event with the help of a video broadcasting app helps to reach people you could not reach otherwise.

 Live streaming may not be limited to audio or video broadcasting.
 To improve audience engagement and boost conversion rates, you can implement features such as live chat, multimedia sharing, and notifications.

 There’s no need for a technician to set anything up.
 All it takes is a computer or mobile device with a camera, and an internet connection.